wesinator/koodous-python-sdk/README.md

 ```

 ## Unpack file
-Unpack and APK and generate one file with all content uncompressed.
+Unpack an APK and generate one file with all content uncompressed.
 ```python
 >>> import koodous
 >>> koodous.utils.unpack('sample_test.apk', 'destination_file')